ippontech/blog-usa/posts/auditing-using-javers.md

 }
 ```

-# Retrieve the change
+# Retrieving Audit Information from JaVers datastore
 As mentioned earlier, we stored all our auditing data in a separate Mongo collection from client-facing data.
 However, we needed to find a way to display back the information collected.
-JaVers provides its' own JaVers Query Language (JQL), which can be used to query the Javers Repository for changes on a given class, object or property.
+JaVers provides its' own [JaVers Query Language (JQL)](https://javers.org/documentation/jql-examples/), which can be used to query the JaVers Repository for changes on a given class, object, or property.

-Data can be retrieved from JaVers in 3 possible ways: Shadows, Changes and Snapshots.
+Data can be retrieved from JaVers in 3 possible ways: Shadows, Changes, and Snapshots.
   * *Shadows* are historical versions of objects
-  * *Change* shows the difference between two objects
+  * *Changes* show the difference between two objects
-  * *Snapshots* show the state of an object at a point in times
+  * *Snapshots* show the state of an object at a point in time

 JaVers uses the primary key on the table or collection in order to compile this information.